sysfce2/glib2/docs/reference/glib/data-structures.md

 reference counting.
 This is because the nature of an asynchronous queue is that it will always be used by at least 2 concurrent threads.

-For using an asynchronous queue you first have to create one with [method@GLib.AsyncQueue.new].
+For using an asynchronous queue you first have to create one with [func@GLib.AsyncQueue.new].
 [struct@GLib.AsyncQueue] structs are reference counted, use [method@GLib.AsyncQueue.ref] and [method@GLib.AsyncQueue.unref] to manage your references.